ImpureCrumpet/cambot-mineflayer-prismarine-viewer/README.md

-# Minecraft Camera Bot
+# Cambot: Mineflayer + Prismarine Viewer (Viewer Edition)

-This project uses Mineflayer to create an automated "camera" bot in Minecraft.
-It connects to a server, exposes a browser-based viewer, and is intended for cinematic behaviors like following and circling players.
+This edition of Cambot uses Mineflayer to create an automated "camera" bot in Minecraft and includes a browser-based viewer powered by Prismarine Viewer for live visuals.
+It connects to a server and is intended for cinematic behaviors like following and circling players.

+> Note: This repository is the Cambot "Viewer Edition" (includes Prismarine Viewer).
+A headless Cambot (no viewer) will live in a separate repository.

 ---